lchromel/telegram_prompt_bot/guide.md

 Examples:
 “A woman walking toward the rear door of a white Toyota Yaris, her hand reaching for the handle.
 Behind her: pastel-painted walls, closed shopfronts, and a hanging wire.
 The driver is behind the wheel.”
 “A man walking away from the car, one foot on the sidewalk, framed by chipped walls and a metal gate.
 The white Yaris is parked along the curb.
 Side view with soft golden light.”
+“Wide-angle candid photo of a red tuk tuk pulling over on a busy street in Cali, Colombia.
+A street vendor slices mango into plastic cups under a striped umbrella in the foreground.
+Mid-frame: a fashionable young man steps out of the tuk tuk mid-motion, wearing baggy navy cargos, a cropped graphic tee under a loose mesh vest, and silver chains that catch the sunlight.
+His hair is braided with neon beads, and a black fanny pack hangs across his chest.
+The driver, partly visible in the mirror, adjusts his cap.
+The camera is angled low with a Dutch tilt, adding tension.
+Background blur reveals tangled overhead wires, old murals, and a passing moto taxi.
+Scene feels hot, fast, alive — dust catching the sharp midday light.”
+“Wide-angle candid photo of a red tuk tuk pulling into a crowded street corner in Cali.
+In the foreground: a local man selling mango slices.
+Mid-ground: a fashionable young man stepping out of the tuk tuk — flared trousers, utility vest, multiple silver necklaces.
+In the background: the driver, visible in the mirror, wearing a blue button-up.
+Camera is tilted slightly for dynamism.
+Motion and street chaos create visual layering”
+“A top-angle candid photo of a young Pakistani woman stepping out of a white Toyota Corolla in Lahore.
+She wears a red velvet shalwar kameez and chunky designer boots, carrying a paper shopping bag.
+Her long earrings swing as she moves.
+The car is parked on a narrow street with old bricks, fruit vendors, and motorbikes blurred in motion.
+Shot from above, cinematic motion, flash used to highlight textures, chaotic but authentic urban vibe”
+“A young woman wearing a colorful alpaca wool cardigan swiftly goes to the rear door of white Toyota Corolla 2022, her large, geometric earrings glinting in the glow he morning sun.
+The scene is set on a busy cobblestone street in central La Paz, Bolivia, surrounded by vibrant market stalls and colonial architecture.
+The mood is fresh and invigorating, as the Andean light casts long, cool shadows across the scene.
+The photograph is taken from a high angle, allowing a bird's eye view of the action and providing a panoramic encompass of the old city's charm and chaos.”
+“Caught in a wide-shot, a woman wearing an oversized jean jacket decorated with colorful patches, a black dress, bold Doc Marten boots, and rounded mirrored sunglasses, approaches a white Picanto parked in front of a streaked graffiti wall in downtown Barranquilla.
+The driver leans on the car, his features half-hidden in the shadow of his cap.
+The scene throbs with life as bikes whiz past in the background, the sun casts long, dramatic shadows across the cobblestone streets, embellishing the city's stoic vibrancy.”

-### Getting out of the car
+### Getting out of the car / tuk tuk
 Rules:
-– The passenger is getting out from the rear seat
+- The passenger is getting out from the rear seat
-– The driver is behind the wheel, but no mirrors or interior reflections are shown – The shot shows physical motion: one leg out, torso turning, hand on the door
+- The driver is behind the wheel, but no mirrors or interior reflections are shown
+- The shot shows physical motion: one leg out, torso turning, hand on the door

 Examples:
 “A woman getting out of the back seat of a white Toyota Yaris, her heel touching the sidewalk.
 The driver is behind the wheel.”

 “A man stepping out, holding a bag close to his body, door wide open.
 The light casts long shadows across the side of the car.”

 ### Sitting in the back seat of a car
 [keywords: inside, in the car, back seat, inside car, in the car]